The Secret Agent's Guide to Dominating Business Intelligence

 Epilogue: Your Mission, Should You Choose to Accept It

-So, dear reader, we’ve journeyed together from the shadowy world of intelligence agencies to the cutting edge of business strategy.
+We’ve journeyed together from the shadowy world of intelligence agencies to the cutting edge of business strategy.
 We’ve unmasked the spy in the boardroom and revealed the secrets of market intelligence.

 The question is: What will you do with this knowledge?

 Are you ready to elevate your market intelligence game?
 The future of your business may depend on it.
+Here’s your action plan:

 Your mission, should you choose to accept it, is to transform your organization into an intelligence powerhouse.
 To turn information into insight, insight into foresight, and foresight into competitive advantage.